Your manuscript is almost ready, and you are looking for the best book publishing company to publish your book.

 - Junk the idea of publishing a book, altogether.

-If point no 1 is your choice, you need lots of patience and perseverance and a thick skin for rejections.
+If point no 1 is your choice, you need lots of patience, perseverance, and a thick skin for rejections.
 A good literary agent could be helpful and one must have written a book that will appeal to a publisher.
 If you are lucky, you will be able to find a suitable publisher in less than one year.
 If not, you can keep trying till you find one or give up.

 If point no 2 is your choice, you have spent a reasonable amount of time and effort finding a publisher for your novel.
 If no publishing deal has been signed with a suitable publisher after one year etc, consider taking the next best option as mentioned in points 3,4,5.
 In most cases, this is the most satisfying option.